Circle of Friends By-Laws

-The Vice president shall, in the absence or disability of the President, perform the duties of the President and act in his or her stead until the term ends.
+The Vice Chair of the Board of Directors shall, in the absence of the Chair, perform the duties of the Chair and act in his or her stead until the chair returns or the term of the chair ends.

 ARTICLE VII – Meetings of the Board of Directors

-Section 1.
-Organizational Meeting
+Section 1: Annual Meeting

-Section 2.
-Other Meetings
+Section 4: Other Committee Meetings

-Section 3.
-Quorum
+Section 5: Quorum

 A majority of the Directors then in office shall constitute a quorum for the transaction of any business.